Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure

 But do this within your own comfort zone.

 I don’t think I would be writing this if all I had to camp with was just a sleeping bag and pillow.
-I may have slightly glamped my camping up a bit to make it more comfortable, but it is still much less than I have at home.
-I still have my phone, I’m writing this from a laptop in the middle of the forest, I have a toilet with working flush and bacon – always have bacon.
+It may have slightly glamped my camping up a bit to make it more comfortable, but it is still much less than I have at home.
+Still having my phone, I’m writing this from a laptop in the middle of the forest, I have a toilet with working flush and bacon – always have bacon.
 Oh, and beer.

 Learn how to go off-grid.
 It’s taken me some time to get there and work out what works, but soon, I could potentially camp for weeks at a time without the need to go anywhere near civilisation.
 How amazing would that be!

 5. Be active

 Camping is about naturally being active.
 Not only from the exploring side of walking, hiking, swimming, kayaking and boating in all these new places, but also just from setting up camp, pitching the tent, running away from the smoke in your face from the fire or just exploring what is around the area.

 Camping also means a night of better sleep.
 Sleeping outdoors is known for being better for you.
 You tune in much better with natural daylight.
 And with all that activity, you’ll be zzz’ding in no time.

 6. Time to reflect

 Life has its array of stresses and we all deserve to give ourselves time to stop and reflect.
 Change the pace and give yourself time to reflect.

 I’ve made some life inspiring decisions whilst camping because I was relaxed enough to reflect properly.
 At home, wound up like a clockwork bunny, it’s much harder to make any sort of decision.

 Listening to the sounds around you, the peace and quiet, day and night, is perfect to switch off, unwind and appreciate life for everything it has to offer.